Extinct Towns of Clay County, Kansas

 Eagle Bend 1871-1872

 Fact 1883-1903 The post office moved from Carter Creek.
 A small hamlet in the northeast corner of the county, it was about 15 miles from Clay Center and eight miles from Palmer, the nearest railroad station.
+In 1885, it had Methodist Episcopal and Congregational Churches, a public school, and mail was delivered by stagecoach from Center tri-weekly to T.S.
+Lloyd, the postmaster.
 The population in 1910 was 26.

 Fayettville 1869-1871